vikash-india/UnixNotes2Myself/technologies/gvim/concepts/010_Vim_Markers.md

 * These named markers are then used to return to these locations when required.
 * Markers can also be used as limits for ranges.
 * Any lower case letter from a to z or upper case letter A to Z can be used as a named marker.
+* Difference between markers a-z and markers A-Z ie Capital letters: Marks a-z are local to a file while marks A-Z are stored and available over sessions (associated with a file).
 * Vim, in contrast to Vi, distinguishes between upper case letters and lower case letters.
 * Named markers are set only during the current vim session and are not stored in the file.
 ```